There is NO Social Justice!

-FOR CHRISTIANS ONLY: In light of the recent controversy involving Lecrea "pulling away from White evangelicalism" and John Piper's response (found here) I wanted to share some insights that I hope might be of some value to the discussion.
-First let me begin by saying I truly respect both men and have been inspired by their ministries over the years.
+FOR CHRISTIANS ONLY: In light of the recent controversy involving Lecrae "pulling away from White evangelicalism" and John Piper's response (found here), I wanted to share some insights that I hope might be of some value to the discussion.
+First, let me begin by saying I genuinely respect both men and have been inspired by their ministries over the years.
 However, I think they both have it wrong this time.

 FACT: Racism will never go away.